DRC

 Indigenous Peoples

-While not identified specifically as a vulnerable population, according to the G-EthicalEval, special provisions must also be made for research related to the traditional or sacred knowledge of an indigenous community, or its members as indigenous people.
+According to the G-EthicalEval, special provisions must also be made for research related to the traditional or sacred knowledge of an indigenous community, or its members as indigenous people.
 The researcher should consult with community leaders and obtain their consent before approaching members individually.
 After obtaining the consent of the community, the researcher must still make sure to have the prior free and informed consent of each participant.

 The G-EthicalEval further states that it is advisable to establish an informed consent process for communities and individual participants early in the research process or authorization, which should take into account the legitimate decision-making processes of communities at all stages of the process.